MCPCapital/HarmonizeProject/README.md

 * -g #          Use specific entertainment group number (#)

 Configurable values within the scripts:
-* 'breadth' within function 'averageimage' - determines the % of the edges of the screen to use in calculations.
+* Line 237 - 'breadth' - determines the % of the edges of the screen to use in calculations.
 Default is 15%.
-* 'if ct % 1 == 0:' within funciton 'cv2input_to_buffer' - Edit to skip frames if performance is poor on your device.
+* Line 293 - 'if ct % 1 == 0:' - Edit to skip frames if performance is poor on your device.
+(Not reccomended)
-* 'time.sleep(0.005)' within funciton 'buffer_to_light' - Determines how frequently messages are sent to the bridge.
+* Line 315 - 'time.sleep(0.01)' - Determines how frequently messages are sent to the bridge.
 Keep in mind the rest of the function takes some time to run in addition to this sleep command.
-Bridge requests are capped by Philips at about 60/s and the rest are dropped.
+Bridge requests are capped by Philips at a rate of 60/s and the excess are dropped.

 # Contributions & License